north-road/slyr/docs/src/user_guide/troubleshooting.md

   GeoDatabase annotation class, then use the corresponding tool for converting this document type should be used.
 (E.g. Convert MXD to QGS).

+## Data Frames

+If you have more than one data frame in your ESRI product, QGIS will bring it is as a new group layer.
+Slyr also creates a map themes for each data frame and configures the print layouts to read to these map themes.

 ## Fonts

 When converting ArcMap or ArcGIS Pro documents, you will need to have all